-If you suspect you may have bacterial vaginosis, speak with your doctor about your concerns.
-Once you have a diagnosis, they will prescribe an antibiotic such as:
+If you suspect you may have bacterial vaginosis, speak with your doctor about your concerns so you can get proper treatment.

-- Clindamycin inserted intravaginally as a cream.
+- Clindamycin, inserted intravaginally as a cream.

+Antibiotics are a major bacterial killer.
 Most people who take antibiotics to treat their BV report that their symptoms subside within 2-3 days.
 Continue to take your medication for as long as directed, even if you begin to feel better.
 If you stop your antibiotics early, your BV may come back and be more challenging to treat.

 Other natural remedies beyond boric acid are touted to help treat BV and promote vaginal wellness when used in tandem with conventional medications.
 It’s important to remember that these homeopathic remedies are not FDA-approved and are not safe for everyone to use.
 Be sure to speak with your doctor before using any natural treatment to relieve your BV symptoms.
 This includes:

-- Hydrogen peroxide: Very limited research suggests using hydrogen peroxide as a vaginal wash may help clear up odor, improve discharge, and restore balance to the vagina.
+Very limited research suggests using hydrogen peroxide as a vaginal wash may help clear up odor, improve discharge, and restore balance to the vagina.

-- Probiotics: Taking probiotic supplements that contain lactobacillus may help prevent or treat bacterial vaginosis.
-Research probiotic brands before purchasing any, though, as the FDA does not regulate supplements and some do not contain the ingredients they advertise.
+While some previous studies provide insufficient evidence that probiotics can help treat BV, few other clinical studies suggest that probiotic regimens may have a beneficial effect on BV treatment.
+Research probiotic brands before purchasing any, though, as the FDA does not regulate supplements, and some do not contain the ingredients they advertise.

-When to See a Doctor
+When to See a Medical Provider

 If you notice abnormal vaginal discharge, a foul-smelling vaginal odor, or anything else that causes discomfort, make an appointment with your doctor.
-They can determine whether you have bacterial vaginosis or another ailment and prescribe the appropriate medication to treat your symptoms and relieve your discomfort.
+They can determine whether you have bacterial vaginosis or another ailment by examining you and running tests.

 Get BV Treatment Today with K Health